VMI-ETH/newsletter/contents/Nov-2023/body.md

 Pair up with your office mate, flat mate, partner, etc. and cook 1 course at your place for you and 4 other people.
 An algorithm will assign 2 teams that get to enjoy the course with you and tells you where you’ll enjoy the other 2 courses.

-Overall, you cook 1 course and get to enjoy 3 courses while meeting 12 new people (4 per course).
+Overall, you cook 1 course and get to enjoy 3 courses while meeting 12 new people!

 [More information & sign up here]().